polystat/c2eo/release/readme.md

-To use the script, make sure that you have installed the following packages:
+To use this script, make sure you have the following packages installed:
 ```bash
 (venv) $ pip3 install git_config
 $ sudo apt install md5deep reprepro
 ```
-Also check that in `CMakeLists.txt` the correct path to the libraries is specified:
+Also, check that in `CMakeLists.txt` the correct path to the libraries is specified:
 ```cmake
 link_directories("/usr/lib")
 ```